 During challenging times, prison leadership honors all staff

-The first full week of May is designated to recognize the nation’s hard-working and dedicated nurses, teachers and correctional staff.
 During normal circumstances, those vocations are demanding and challenging.
 With COVID-19, the circumstances are anything but normal.

 Yet those who have dedicated their lives to healing, educating and protecting others must carry the business of our nation and state forward.
 Every day, the nurses, teachers and correctional staff who work within CDCR institutions leave their loved ones behind in order to do the work of the people of California.